opendilab/DI-engine/nervex/docs/source/best_practice/random_seed.rst

         self._env_seed = seed
         self._env_dynamic_seed = dynamic_seed

-To make env more diversity, nerveX also support ``dynamic_seed`` for each concrete env.
+To make env more diversity, nerveX also supports ``dynamic_seed`` for each concrete env running several episodes.
-As in ``nervex/envs/env/nervex_env_wrapper.py``, for each env, we add a random number to the original seed.
+As is shown in ``nervex/envs/env/nervex_env_wrapper.py``, first, nerveX sets env seed when it resets, and if ``dynamic_seed`` is True, nerveX would add a random integer number to the original seed to make each episode different.
+And the reproducibility can be ensured by setting the seed of this random generator(usually numpy.random).

+By default, we enable dynamic_seed when collecting data while disable it in evaluation, in order to collect more diverse training data, which could improve final performance but slow down converge speed a bit and keep evaluation consistency.

 .. code:: python